 Traditional caching.
-Our code followed the pseudo-code of Figure 1a.
+Our code followed the pseudo-code of Figure 2a.
 CPs did not cache or prefetch data, so all requests involved communication with the IOP.
 The CP sent concurrent requests to all the relevant IOPs, with up to one outstanding request per disk per CP.
-This limit was a compromise between maximizing concurrency and the need to limit the potential load on each IOP.
+This limit was a compromise between maximizing concurrency and the need to limit the potential load on each IOP.3

-At the IOP, each incoming request was handled by a new thread.
-Each IOP managed a cache that was large enough to double-buffer an independent stream of requests from each CP to each disk.
-The cache used an LRU-replacement strategy, prefetched one block ahead after each read request, and flushed dirty buffers to disk when they were full (i.e., after n bytes had been written to an n-byte buffer [KE93]).
+Each IOP managed a cache that was large enough to double-buffer an independent stream of requests from each CP to each disk.4 The cache used an LRU-replacement strategy, prefetched one block ahead after each read request, and flushed dirty buffers to disk when they were full (i.e., after n bytes had been written to an n-byte buffer [KE93]).

-We transferred data as a part of request and reply messages, and used DMA for all message-passing.
-Thus, the reply to a read request contained up to one block of data, which was deposited directly in the user buffer before waking the CP.
-Write-request messages also contained up to one block of data, which was deposited directly into a new thread's buffer.
-Later, the thread copied the data into a cache buffer, the only memory-memory copy we used.
+As described above, we transferred data as a part of request and reply messages, using DMA to avoid most extraneous copies.
+At the IOP incoming write requests, containing the data to write, were stored in the new thread's buffer until the thread determined where in the cache to put the data.
+Later, the thread copied the data into a cache buffer, the only memory-memory copy we used.5